Interacting Regional Policies in Containing a Disease: Simulation Details

-A global quarantine policy imagines the state as an actor which quarantines every node for $\theta$ periods when more than $x=1$ infections are detected globally.
-We study this in the case with a detection delay, to compare to the $(k,x)$, regional, jurisdiction based, and proactive policies.
+In a global quarantine policy, every node is quarantined for $\theta$ periods as soon as at least $x=1$ infections are detected globally.
+We study this in the case with a detection delay, to compare it to the $(k,x)$, reactive, and proactive policies.